3 Strategies to Help You Identify Upsell Opportunities Using Salesforce

 - How often are they using your product?

 - How much of your product/service are they using?
 Are they utilizing every feature?
 Only some?
 Maybe just one or two?

 - What percentage of their team is using your product/service?
 Is adoption widespread, or limited to just one team or business unit?

 Accounts that have everyone on their team using every feature of your product/service on a daily basis are about as ripe as you can get for upsell opportunities.
 This isn’t to say that under-engaged customers wouldn’t sign up for more, but that’s not as likely.

-Chances are, you’ve built strong customer success relationships with your most engaged accounts.
+Chances are, you’ve built strong customer success relationships with your most engaged accounts (learn how to easily do that with our relationship mapping tool).
 These relationships make it easier for your sales team to pitch new upsell opportunities and have them actually close.

 3. Use an App to Identify White Space in an Account

 “White space” sounds like a horror movie set in Alaska, but in sales, it has a much more pleasant meaning.
 It is the opportunity for new revenue in an account.

 White space contains all the deals you could make but haven’t pursued…yet.
 If you can explore the white space, you can find those deals and capture that account-based selling Holy Grail: a company’s total share of wallet.

 Of course, you probably won’t get 100% share of wallet for every account.
 But if you shoot for the moon, and miss, you still wind up in space, right?